aws-samples/reactive-refarch-cloudformation/README.md

-# reactive-refarch-cloudformation
-Reactive Microservices Architectures with Amazon ECS, AWS Lambda, Amazon Kinesis Streams, Amazon ElastiCache, and Amazon DynamoDB
+Reactive Microservices Architectures

+## License

+This library is licensed under the Amazon Software License.